-Visiting a library during coronavirus
+Visiting a library during COVID-19

-From Saturday 8 August, you will need to wear a face covering when visiting a library unless you have a legitimate reason not to wear one.
+You will need to wear a face covering when visiting a library unless you have a legitimate reason not to wear one.
 View the government's exceptions for wearing a face covering.

 Where possible we ask that you do not bring anyone with you if you are visiting a library.
 You should not visit if you feel unwell or are self-isolating.